Abhishekbk-Demo/Repo2/README.md

 # Repo2
-## This is the editing of sub branch1.
+## This is the edited of sub branch1.